 2. Keep Soil Covered

-You will be hard pressed to find bare soil on my operation.
-Whether it is wood chips on paths and even under lawn grass, compost acting as a mulch, or thick diverse cover crops, the soil is never exposed here.
-This is the absolutely most obvious thing anyone can look out for when checking out the farms that grow your food.
+You would have been hard pressed to find bare soil on my operation.
+Whether it is wood chips on paths and even under lawn grass, compost acting as a mulch, or thick diverse cover crops, the soil was never exposed.
+This is the absolutely most obvious thing anyone can look out for when checking out farms that grow your food.

 If you see bare soil, you need to ask the farmer why.
 There is no long term excuse for leaving soil bare to the elements.
 Between solar radiation, wind, and precipitation the soil is "starving, naked, and running a fever" according to NRCS specialist Ray Archuleta.
 I couldn't agree more.
 Leaving soil bare is a quick way to make dirt.